wbeebe/MicroPythonProjects/Espressif/ESP32C5-FFE0/README.md

 Once the firmware is operational on the ESP32-C5 developer board, then upload all the Python files, and only the Python files, to the developer board.

-I order to attach to your local WiFi access point, you will need to create a `settings.py` file that contains the following two lines:
+In order to attach to your local WiFi access point, you will need to create a `settings.py` file that contains the following two lines:
 1. `AP_SSID = "your-wifi-SSID"` and
-2. `AP_PASSWORD = "your-wifi-password"`,
+2. `AP_PASSWORD = "your-wifi-password"`

 with the appropriate SSID and password for your local WiFi access point.
 These are used by the file `webserver.py`.
 Once created flash `settings.py` onto the ESP32-C5 developer board with the rest of the MicroPython files.
 ### Setting Up Your MQTT Host Computer